 Lunch with a view at Alex Restaurant

-Head back into city centre Nuremberg by hopping back on the tram, and alight at Nuremberg Central station before crossing the road and heading towards the heart of Nuremberg.
+Head back into the city center of Nuremberg by hopping back on the tram, and alight at Nuremberg Central station before crossing the road and heading towards the heart of Nuremberg.

 Stop for lunch at Alex Restaurant, which is just a 10-minute walk from the station.
 With a huge range of cuisines and cocktails on the menu, grab a table and admire the towering views of the St Lorenz Church above you and the main square below.